tehseen01/tehseen01/README.md

 # Hello! 👋👋

 I am _Mohd Tehseen_.
 I'm a passionate **Front-end Developer** 🚀 leveraging JavaScript/TypeScript and modern web technologies to build innovative applications and creating seamless user experiences.
-I’ve honed my skills in JavaScript, TypeScript, ReactJS, NextJS, TailwindCSS, NodeJS, and more.
-I’m on a continuous quest to absorb new and trending technologies, ensuring that my toolkit is ever-expanding and up-to-date.
+With over a year of remote work under my belt.
+I'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users.
+I'm a huge Productivity nerd who constantly tries to implement workflows and processes that would help me improve my productivity as a developer.
 Let’s connect and craft the digital future together!

 ### 🌟 Technologies I've worked with: